NyoroGiraffe/Experi-City/06_Actions/CIF.md

 Selection is treated as the final and least desirable method of Collective Intent Formation.

-Only after coexistence, prioritization, and integration have been sufficiently explored does the Engine recommend selecting between mutually exclusive alternatives.
+Only after coexistence, prioritization, and integration have been sufficiently explored does the Engine SHOULD select between mutually exclusive alternatives.

 The Engine MUST clearly explain why: